klyte45/CS2-WriteEverywhereFiles/README.md

 This group holds layouts for vehicle plates.
 Asset makers can use it to hold position for a player layout in their vehicles.

 - `_VEHICLEPLATE_CAR`: Plate used for common citizen cars.
+- `_VEHICLEPLATE_MOTORCYCLE`: Plate used for common citizen motorcycles.
+- `_VEHICLEPLATE_BICYCLE`: Plate used for common citizen bicycles (when game have support for that).
 - `_VEHICLEPLATE_TRUCK`: Plate used for trucks.
 - `_VEHICLEPLATE_BUS`: Plate used for buses.
 - `_VEHICLEPLATE_TAXI`: Plate used for taxis.